Sarah DeRemer: Biography

 She grew up in Los Angeles, California and graduated from the University of California, Davis in 2011 with a bachelor's degree in Studio Art.
 She worked as a veterinary technician from 2004 - 2012, working in both private practice as well as research at UC Davis School of Veterinary Medicine.
 At UC Davis she worked on and various studies in veterinary ophthalmology.
 She was published as an author on a study involving mesenchymal stromal cells in 2013 in the Journal of Cytotherapy, a study on defining experimental conditions in a mouse excisional wound model, and she assisted on other related published studies as well.
 DeRemer also assisted in a study to measure the effect of induced myopia on field trial performance in dogs.
 While working at the veterinary school, she also worked on medical illustration.

 In 2012 she moved to Seoul, Korea to teach English.
 In Korea, she continued photography, and also began pursuing and exploring the field of digital art.

 Works

 DeRemer's first photo-series in Korea, featuring an abandoned mental hospital in Gonjiam, Gyeonggi-do, went viral.
 The photo-series and can be found on ViralNova, Atlas Obscura, and Indulgd.
 She also contributed a photo-essay on an abandoned amusement park in Seoul, Yongma-land, to an English blog based out of Seoul.

-She began by making amusing hybrid animals, which were picked up by the New York Post, The Independent UK, The Telegraph, Corriere Della Sera Paris Match, and various blogs including PetaPixel.
+She began by making amusing hybrid animals.